Reason of runtime error in C/C++

 - Here, variable N is assigned a garbage value resulting in a runtime error.

-- Sometimes, since it depends on the compiler how it assigned the garbage value.
+- Sometimes, it depends on how the compiler assigned the garbage value.

 - This can be resolved by declaring arr[N] after scanning the value for variable n and checking if it is the upper or lower limit of the array/vector index.